VSecDK/vsec.dk/_posts/2021-09-11-using-securitytxt-to-improve-communication-and-collaboration.md

 For those unfamiliar with EnergiCERT – it's the Danish Energy Sectors Computer Emergency Response Team which handles high level incident response for the critical sector.

-Other times security researcher or security interested individuals might even give up and discard their findings without sharing them due to effort required to identify the contact point with the entity or due to the risk of possible legal actions against them, as entity's security disclosure policy is unknown.
+Other times security researchers or security interested individuals might even give up and discard their findings without sharing them due to effort required to identify the contact point with the entity or due to the risk of possible legal actions against them, as entity's security disclosure policy is unknown.

 The new [proposed IETF draft]( https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) for security.txt sets out to help fix that.